 Hunting for an outdoor wedding venue in Toronto with a seriously stunning backdrop?
 Toronto is filled with ‘em.
 These spots need minimal decor thanks to the stunning scenery they offer.
 Whether you’re on the hunt for a beachside venue, beautiful garden or a rooftop terrace for your big day, we’ve got you covered.

-Here are some Toronto wedding venues with killer views.
+Here are some outdoor Toronto wedding venues with killer views.

 The Broadview Hotel (106 Broadview Avenue)

 If you hail from the east end, The Broadview Hotel is a beautiful, wedding-worthy option.
 Climb to the 7th floor and you’ll find an impeccably decorated rooftop terrace with stellar views of the city skyline and the Don River.
 It has both indoor and outdoor options, so you can take advantage of the space regardless or rain, sleet or snow.
 For cocktail-style receptions, it has room for 240 guests.